ckesanapalli/davidschirduan.github.io/_pages/temperedgenerators.md

 **Thanks to:**

- - Lauren Schirduan, the love of my life and partner in crime.
+ - Lauren Schirduan, the love of David's life and his partner in crime.
- - [Ben Milton](https://www.youtube.com/channel/UCvYwePdbWSEwUa-Pk02u3Zw) for making Knave, Maze Rats, incredible Youtube reviews, and tons of other cool stuff.
-I stole SO many ideas from Ben.
-Chances are if you like an idea, I stole it from him.
+ - [Ben Milton](https://www.youtube.com/channel/UCvYwePdbWSEwUa-Pk02u3Zw) for making Knave, Maze Rats, incredible Youtube reviews, and a bunch of cool stuff. we stole SO many ideas from Ben.
+Chances are if you like an idea, we stole it from him.
  - [Joseph Manola](https://udan-adan.blogspot.com/) for a bunch of the strangely useful random items that Knaves can start with.
- - [Freehold games](http://www.cavesofqud.com/) for making the rogue-like I keep coming back to again and again.
+ - [Freehold games](http://www.cavesofqud.com/) for making the rogue-like David keep coming back to again and again.
  - And to the [OSR community](https://discord.gg/kJjMvC) for being such an encouraging, welcoming place.

 <script>